 Today’s system of bee testing involves a series of stepwise processes that work together to ensure the safe use of registered products to honey bees following modern agricultural practices.

-It begins with lower-tiered laboratory tests and moves to higher-tiered field studies, where necessary, to evaluate potential risk.
+It begins with lower-tiered laboratory tests and moves to higher-tiered field studies, where necessary, to evaluate potential risks.
 Under this system, products that fail to meet these rigorous criteria will not see the light of commercial reality.

 Finally, the adoption of label use restrictions, often supplemented by enhanced stewardship efforts, further minimizes the chance of unwanted exposures.